A New Patent on Categorical Quality

-A score based on ther performance of search results in referencing the resource
+A score based on their performance of search results in referencing the resource

 The category quality ranking feature may determine a score based on an aggregation of selections of search results for the resource for all queries.
 The better a resource does, the more likely it will meet that quality condition.

 The category quality re-ranking process may look to see whether resources fulfill any corresponding navigational queries.
-One or more navigational queries for a resource, or a number of queries with relatively high navigational scores, indicates that a resource is a popular resource.
-This determination may be based on queries that are different from the received query, since a high navigational score of the received query may preclude or otherwise reduce the likelihood of re-ranking the proper subset of the resources.
+One or more navigational queries for a resource, or several queries with relatively high navigational scores, indicates that a resource is a popular resource.
+This determination may be based on queries that are different from the received query.
+A high navigational score of the received query may preclude or otherwise reduce the likelihood of re-ranking the proper subset of the resources.

 Categorical Quality Scores Overall